salesforce/wire-service-jest-util/README.md

 // ... rest of the mocked module.
 ```

-You will need to change that module mock and use one of the new `create*WireAdapterMock` methods introduced in version 3.x.
+You will need to change that module mock and use one of the new `create*TestWireAdapter` methods introduced in version 3.x.
 Example:

 ```js
 import { createTestWireAdapter } from '@salesforce/wire-service-jest-utils';